aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.xmp.schemas.xmpdm/_index.md

 ---

-The namespace contains XMP related helper classes, constants and methods used by the Adobe dynamic media group.
+The module contains XMP related helper classes, constants and methods used by the Adobe dynamic media group.

 ## **Classes**
 |**Class**|**Description**|